-I’ve talked about my life being a lie, but it wasn’t just about the lie, it was also about having to keep up the pretence through a non-diagnosis and others still expecting me to conform as if nothing was wrong, without me being allowed to question my physical and emotional issues.
+My life wasn’t just about the lie, it was also about having to keep up the pretence through a non-diagnosis and others still expecting me to conform as if nothing was wrong, without me being allowed to question my physical, mental and emotional issues.

-The sad thing is that I never understood my issues, but conformed because it wasn’t a choice not to, but I know that even with a bigger picture in the frame, I would never have been in a position to change my life.
-I can see that now.
-Had my life taken a different turn, the Diary wouldn’t exist and I wouldn’t be writing now.
+The sad thing is that I never understood my issues, but conformed because I had no choice, but I know that even with a bigger picture in front of me, I would never have been in a position to change anything.
+Had my life taken a different turn, the Diary wouldn’t exist and I wouldn’t be a writer.

-I feel guilty for allowing myself to be sucked into that life and having to keep up the pretence, but take comfort because I now get to work through my experiences and that helps alleviate the guilt.
-It’s wrong for any parent to behave in such a controlling way that their children fail to function in their lives, or for them to explain what it is their child deals with.
+I feel guilty for allowing myself to be sucked in and having to keep up the pretence, but take comfort because I now get to work through my experiences and that helps alleviate the guilt.
+It is wrong for parents to behave in such a controlling way that their children fail to function.

-Sadly, that’s how it went, but out of all my issues, I know that it wasn’t my physical difficulties, but my thoughts that saved me.
-I can’t change the fact that I was having to keep up the pretence that everything with my family was okay, or that my life was okay.
+Out of all my issues, I know that it wasn’t my physical issues, but my thoughts that saved me.
+I can’t change the fact that I had to keep up the pretence, or that life was okay.

-It’s no meaningful relationship if we’re having to keep up the pretence just to survive.
-No one should be made to live like this.
-But I am grateful I have The Diary which continues to allow me to write about my experiences.
+It is no meaningful relationship if we’re having to keep up the pretence just to survive.
+But I am grateful I have The Diary which continues to allow me to write and work through my experiences.